a8s-ai/a8s/environments/claude/README.md

 > [!IMPORTANT]
 > The components are weakly separated: the agent loop runs in the container being controlled by Claude, can only be used by one session at a time, and must be restarted or reset between sessions if necessary.

+## Documentation

+- **[Desktop Environment FAQ](docs/desktop_environment_faq.md)**: Answers to common questions about how the desktop environment works, how Claude interacts with it, and technical details about the implementation.

 ## Quickstart: running the Docker container

 ### Anthropic API